How Neoprene Is Stitched

 Here, the edges of the material are first glued together.
 Then a special sewing machine with a curved needle stitches the seam, with the needle only penetrating the face fabric on one side of the material.
 This very strong, watertight seam is more expensive and is found on top-quality items.
 3 mm thick neoprene is the practical minimum material thickness for this stitch.

 Any stitch type can be waterproofed by taping over the seams.
 The two types of taping are fabric tape and the new, innovative LiquidSeam™ seal.
-Products like Rogue Gloves Expedition Socks, Boundary Socks, Sandal Socks and Farmer Bill Wetsuits use use fabric tape, and Maverick Gloves are LiquidSeam sealed.
+Products like Catalyst Gloves, Wetsocks, Boundary Socks, Sandal Socks and Farmer Bill Wetsuits use fabric tape, while items like Maverick Gloves and Maxim Gloves are LiquidSeam sealed.